top of page

 • Kittens under 2 years old

-Young immune systems are still learning how to respond to viruses — and in FIP, the immune response actually becomes part of the problem.
+Young immune systems are still learning how to respond to viruses.
+In FIP, the immune response actually becomes part of the problem.

 The Medical Cause: Why FIP Happens

-1. A cat is infected with feline coronavirus (usually mild intestinal infection).
+1. A cat is infected with feline coronavirus (usually a mild intestinal infection).

 2. The virus mutates inside the cat.